 The main concern with discards of tuna appears to apply to the purse seine fleet.
 WCPFC has in place CMM 2009-02 which aims to limit discard mortality and requires reporting of discard events.
-In addition, recent CMMs (2014-01, 2015-01, 2016-01) aim to reduce undesirable catch of juvenile bigeye and purse seine through control of effort on FADs.
+In addition, recent CMMs on tropical tunas (2018-01, 2017-01) aim to reduce undesirable catch of juvenile bigeye through control of effort on FADs and require purse seine to retain of yellowfin, bigeye and skipjack on board for landing.
 On this basis, discarding is clearly subject to review and that controls are being implemented, meeting SG80.
-It is not clear this review is biannual, so SG100 is not met.
+It is not clear this review is sufficiently frequent to meet SG100.